bence-toth/react-hook-local-web-storage/README.md

 )
 ```

-Read more about this in [Caveats](#caveats).
+Read more about syncing in [Caveats](#caveats).

 ### Caveats

 This hook is accessing `localStorage` content at regular intervals, which can result in a delay in registering changes and lead to performance issues if the update frequency is low.

+You can opt out from periodically reading from `localStorage` using the `useLocalStorageNoSync()` hook instead.
+Read more about this in [Disable syncing](#disable-syncing).

 ## Disable syncing

-The `useLocalStorageNoSync()` hook lets you use `localStorage` without continuous synchronization.
+In case you don't want the hook to automatically react to changes in `localStorage`, you can import and use the `useLocalStorageNoSync()` hook, which lets you use `localStorage` without continuous synchronization.
+The `useLocalStorageNoSync()` hook returns an array of two elements:

-- the first element is a getter function that returns value stored in `localStorage`.
-This triggers synchronization on demand.
+- the first element is a function that returns value stored in `localStorage`.
+This triggers synchronization on demand (when you call it, typically when the component renders).

-- the second element is function which can be called with a value that will be stored in `localStorage`.
+- the second element is a function which can be called with a value that will be stored in `localStorage`.
 If you call this function without an argument, the `localStorage` entry will be removed.

 The key to the `localStorage` entry you want to access must be supplied to the hook as its first argument: